rdkcentral/MVT/README.md

 ### JavaScript API

-`getTestResults()` is a globally available JavaScript function, which can be run from console or via WebDriver to gather the results.
+`getMvtTestResults()` is a globally available JavaScript function, which can be run from console or via WebDriver to gather the results.
 It produces a JSON-like object, which should be easy to read by any automated test runner.
 Sample output:

 ```